White-backed mousebird

 The white-backed mousebird (Colius colius) is a large species of mousebird.
 It is distributed in western and central regions of southern Africa from Namibia and southern Botswana eastwards to Central Transvaal and the eastern Cape.

 This mousebird prefers scrubby dry habitats, such as thornveld, fynbos scrub and semi-desert.

+Description

 This bird is about 34 cm long, with the tail comprising approximately half the length, and weighs 38–64 g.
 The upper parts, head, prominent crest and breast are grey apart from a white back stripe flanked by two broad black stripes and a dark red, or maroon, transverse band at the base of the tail.
 The white is not visible unless the wings are at least partly open, such as when the birds are alighting, or sometimes in hot weather.
 The belly is buff in colour.
 The bill is bluish white with a black tip, and the legs and feet are red.

 The speckled mousebird can be distinguished from this species by its differently coloured beak, legs and upperparts.